Interaction-resolved decomposition of multi-qubit unitaries via computational-basis phases: Interaction-resolved Quantum Optimal Control

-with no constraints imposed on the single-qubit phase invariants $\Delta_{\{a\}}, \Delta_{\{b\}}, \Delta_{\{c\}}$.
-The optimization then minimizes the $\pi$-periodic phase-map cost function $\mathcal{J}_{\mathrm{3q}}$ defined in Eq.~\eqref{eq:phase-invariant-cost}, with weights chosen such that only nonlocal interactions ($|S|\ge 2$) contribute.
-This selectively drives the three-body interaction phase to its target value while suppressing all lower-order nonlocal phase contributions, up a to global phase.
+while leaving the single-qubit phase invariants unconstrained, as they correspond to locally correctable degrees of freedom.
+The optimization minimizes the $\pi$-periodic cost function $\mathcal{J}_{\mathrm{3q}}$ defined in Eq.~\eqref{eq:phase-invariant-cost}, with weights chosen based on relative importance and such that only nonlocal interactions ($|S|\ge2$) contribute: $w(\{{a,b,c}\})=0.5$, $w(|S|=2)=0.2$, $w(|S|=1)=0.0$.
 Additional regularization terms penalize leakage, non-unitarity, and rapid control variations.